dotcommander/orc/ENHANCED_PROMPTS_SUMMARY.md

 5. Quality metrics tracking

 ## Conclusion
-The enhanced prompts system represents a major quality improvement for The Orchestrator.
-By implementing Anthropic's best practices with sophisticated prompt engineering, the system now produces professional-grade outputs that meet industry standards for both creative and technical content generation.
+The enhanced prompts system is the foundation of The Orchestrator's quality-first approach.
+By implementing Anthropic's best practices with sophisticated prompt engineering, the system produces professional-grade outputs that meet industry standards for both creative and technical content generation.
+All content generation now benefits from these advanced prompts, ensuring consistent high quality across all domains.